loechel/praesentationen/plone-and-python-community.rst

 .. note::

+    Philip

+    Digital Creations received a large Venture Capital grant of $750K in late 90's

     In 1998, the largest investor in Digital Creations convinced the CEO Paul Everitt to release the Principia software as Open Source Software.

     Principia and Bobo became the Z Object Publishing Environment. in 1999 Zope was born.

 ----